-The SnoreRX has a significant advantage over the ApneaRX due to its sleeker design, more customizable fit, and its lower cost.
+The SnoreRx Plus has a significant advantage over the ApneaRx due to its sleeker design, more customizable fit, and its lower cost.

 Snoring Mouthpieces Compared